 Online computation of snow albedo using the two-stream and asymptotic radiative transfer theory

 Snow TARTES is an educational and research purpose web application to compute the reflection (albedo) from multi-layered snowpack.
+It also computes the profile of light (irradiance) within the snowpack.

 Getting started